tdwg/bdq/tg2/_review/docs/intro/index.md

 ### 4.1 Acknowledgments

-The Authors gratefully acknowledge all those who have commented on the GitHub issues during the development of BDQ Core, and all those who have contributed to discussions at various workshops in São Paulo, Brazil; Canberra, Australia; Monash, Australia; Leiden, The Netherlands; Gainesville, USA; and Seattle, USA) and at Biodiversity Information Standards (TDWG) annual meetings (in Jönköping, Sweden; Santa Clara de San Carlos, Costa Rica; Ottawa, Canada; Dunedin, New Zealand; Leiden, The Netherlands; Sofia, Bulgaria; Hobart, Australia; and Ginowa, Japan; and the various Virtual meetings).
+The Authors gratefully acknowledge all those who have commented on the GitHub issues during the development of BDQ Core, and all those who have contributed to discussions at various workshops in São Paulo, Brazil; Canberra, Australia; Monash, Australia; Leiden, The Netherlands; Gainesville, USA; and Seattle, USA, and at Biodiversity Information Standards (TDWG) annual meetings (in Jönköping, Sweden; Santa Clara de San Carlos, Costa Rica; Ottawa, Canada; Dunedin, New Zealand; Leiden, The Netherlands; Sofia, Bulgaria; Hobart, Australia; and Ginowa, Japan; and the various Virtual meetings).
 The Authors are also grateful for all those who responded to our email questions.

 We'd also gratefully acknowledge the continued support of the Biodiversity Information Standards (TDWG) Executive over the 10 years of this project.